Intrivus/Aseductor/README.md

 # Aseductor
+- A simple batch script with just copy and paste to compile aseprite automatically so that you can do your work while Aseprite is compiling in the background
 - I've got the idea of making this script for a long time now as I see lots of people suffering trying to Compile Aseprite like myself.
 It took me a whole week to compile the program myself that's why I wanna help people
-- A simple batch script with just copy and paste to compile aseprite automatically so that you can do your work while Aseprite is compiling in the background
 - Btw, I don't even know how to use bat.
 I search google for 70% of the code :D

 # Setup

+**Tutorial made by me**: https://youtu.be/gsPpLAgT-iI

 - Install Visual Studio and dependencies as mentioned in https://github.com/aseprite/aseprite/blob/main/INSTALL.md#dependencies
+  + Add ninja.exe to C:\Program Files\Ninja then add C:\Program Files\Ninja\ninja.exe to Path
+  + Add C:\Program Files\CMake\bin to Path
+  + (Recommend watching the video)
 - Install Skia and Aseprite source code (Aseprite any versions)
   + https://github.com/aseprite/aseprite/releases
   + https://github.com/aseprite/skia/releases